gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 #### Decide if the event is bilingual or two unilingual sessions

-##### One Session in French, One Session in English (Best Choice for Accessibility)
+##### One session in French one session in English (best choice for accessibility)

 When possible scheduled two separate sessions, one in French and one in English.
 This is especially good for mandatory and statutory training.

 - **Why?** This simplifies the use of interpretation and captioning services.
 It also avoids excluding unilingual participants.
-Keep in mind that some people cannot use captions, for example, screen reader users.
+Keep in mind that some people cannot use captions, for example, screen reader users

-##### Bilingual (Best Choice for Official Languages)
+##### Bilingual (best choice for official languages requirement) {#bilingual-best-choice-for-official-languages}

 Bilingual events are an option, especially for conferences and all-staff / weekly events.

 When organizing a bilingual event, you will want to ensure:

-- All materials related to the event, such as: invitations, agendas, handouts, minutes, PowerPoints, etc., are available in both English and French and is of the same quality
+- All materials related to the event, such as: invitations, agendas, handouts, minutes, PowerPoints, etc., are available in both English and French and are of the same quality
 - Simultaneous translation
   - Ideally, there should be three audio channels: English, French and multilingual
   - The presenter and the interpreter must use the same audio channel for the same language.
-When the presenter changes language, the interpreter comes onto the line and translate the speech until the presenter switches again
+When the presenter changes language, the interpreter comes onto the line and translates the speech until the presenter switches again
 - Captioning service for both languages
 - Plan ahead for language switching during the event, try to switch languages between sections instead of within the same slide to make it easier to follow
+  - As of publication, MS Teams does not do automatic language detection
   - Give a forewarning when switching to a different language, announce the change and pause for 5 to 10 seconds to allow participants time to change the language of captions
 - Have a language keeper in charge of keeping a balance between French and English.
 This person should make sure that both official languages are used fairly and evenly during the event
 - Greet all participants in both French and English
 - Remind participants that they are free to use the official language of their choice
 - Summarize each participant’s remarks in the other language

-##### Resources for Bilingual Events
+##### Resources for bilingual events

 - [Effective practices for chairing bilingual events and externally sourced presentations - Office of the Commissioner of Official Languages of Canada (clo-ocol.gc.ca)](https://www.clo-ocol.gc.ca/en/tools-resources/tools-resources/effective-practices-chairing-bilingual-meetings-externally-sourced)
 - [How to hold bilingual events - Canada.ca](https://www.canada.ca/en/treasury-board-secretariat/services/values-ethics/official-languages/workplace/how-to-hold-bilingual-meetings.html)